curiostegui/pricing-page-conversion-study/README.md

-## SaaS Pricing Page A/B Test & Causal Inference Conversion Study
+## Pricing Page A/B Test & Causal Inference Conversion Study

 In this project, I'll be investigating whether the re-design of a SaaS companies pricing page will improve conversions.
 The new pricing page will replace a basic monthly/annual toggle with a 3-tier side-by-side layout feature clear plan comparisons.
 A 30-day randomized experiment was conducted using 5,000 users.

+For the full report [click here](https://github.com/curiostegui/pricing-page-conversion-study/blob/main/analysis-report.md)

 ## Objective